-About Building the Sharding Key
+13.2.1 About Building the Sharding Key

 The shard aware applications must identify and build the sharding key and the super sharding key, which are required to establish a connection to the sharded database.
-For achieving this, the shard aware applications must use the OracleShardingKeyBuilder interfaces.
+For achieving this, the shard aware applications must use the OracleShardingKey and the OracleShardingKeyBuilder interfaces.